-Morgan-Short, K., Faretta-Stutenberg, M., & Bartlett-Hsu, L. (2015).
+- Morgan-Short, K., Faretta-Stutenberg, M., and Bartlett-Hsu, L. (2015).
 "Contributions of event-related potential research to issues in explicit and implicit second language acquisition."
 In P. Rebuschat (Ed.), Implicit and Explicit Learning of Languages (349-384).
 Amsterdam: John Benjamins.

-Faretta-Stutenberg, M. & Morgan-Short, K. (2011).
+- Faretta-Stutenberg, M. and Morgan-Short, K. (2011).
 "Learning without awareness reconsidered: A replication of Williams (2005)."
 In G. Granena et al. (Eds.), Selected Proceedings of the 2010 Second Language Research Forum: Reconsidering SLA Research, Dimensions, and Directions (18-28).
 Somerville, MA: Cascadilla Proceedings Project.

 Taught in Spanish